johnehunt/advancedpython3/README.md

-# furtherpython3
+# Advanced Guide to Python3 Programming
-Code Repository for Going Further with Python 3 Programming
+Code Repository for Advanced Guide to Python 3 Programming